Effect-TS/data/docs/modules/HashSet.ts.md

 ## every

-Returns `true` only if all values in the `HashSet` match the specified predicate.
+Check if a predicate holds true for every `HashSet` element.

 **Signature**